pc2/HPCC_FPGA/PTRANS/README.md

   | KERNEL_FILE_NAME_report_`VENDOR`  | Just compile kernel and create logs and reports   |
   | KERNEL_FILE_NAME_emulate_`VENDOR`  | Create a n emulation kernel             |

-The currently supported values for KERNEL_FILE_NAME are listed below where `transpose_optimized` is set to be the default for the ase run:
+The currently supported values for KERNEL_FILE_NAME are listed below where `transpose_diagonal` is set to be the default for the ase run:

-- transpose_default
-- transpose_optimized
+- transpose_diagonal

  You can build for example the host application by running